osquery/foundation/docs/office-hours/20191126_meeting_notes.md

 - The osquery toolchain is optimized for static cross linking.
 This work is contrary to supporting system libraries. libunwind is an example of this
-- Building with gcc creates a lot of warnings.
-Should we look at those
+- Building with gcc creates a [lot of warnings](https://gist.github.com/anatol/b7197c7b59a92a568dbbe9595ee24169).
+We look at those
 - We have a smarttools fork
   - there's a huge divergence with upstream
   - Maybe we can upstream our changes